The Narrow-leaved ash (Fraxinus angustifolia Vahl, 1804) is an arboreal species belonging to the Oleaceae family.

 The Fraxinus angustifolia is an arboreal species that can reach 25 meters in height, with rather dense foliage, expanded more horizontally and compactly.
 The trunk has a light brown chapped rind in small quadrangular plates.
 The leaves are deciduous, opposite, petiolate, up to 20 cm long, with a blade imparipinnata with 5-13 lanceolate segments.
 The flowers lack perianth and develop in short racemose peaks in winter.
 The fruit is a samara monsperma of 24.8-38.2 x 4.2-8.8 mm, from lanceolate to oblong-lanceolate, acute, mucronata or smarginata, brownish-yellowish, with the seed of 10.1-18, 6 x 2.7-5.9 mm, fusiform, striated, brownish, placed in a cavity with an elliptical section.

-The southern ash is a heliophilous species, which grows on more acidic soils than congeners that prefers a soil pH close to neutrality or tending to the basic.
+The Narrow-leaved ash is a heliophilous species, which grows on more acidic soils than congeners that prefers a soil pH close to neutrality or tending to the basic.
 It resists drought better than other ash trees, but does not like dryness in the soil.
 He fears competition at a young age, to which he reacts by branching and bifurcating, which can cause stability problems over the years.
 Its habitat in nature is that of mixed forest and thermophile frassineto.
 The plant propagates by seed in autumn, directly after harvesting or in spring after a cold stratification of 2-8 weeks.
 The final implant takes place after 2-4 years.
 The cultivars instead are grafted on the typical species or propagated by cuttings.

 Uses and Traditions –

-The Southern ash is used in parks and gardens, in groups or isolated, and in road trees where they are exploited by the resistance to pollution and strong winds and the rapid growth to get to get good-looking tree-lined avenues relatively quickly short.
+The Narrow-leaved ash is used in parks and gardens, in groups or isolated, and in road trees where they are exploited by the resistance to pollution and strong winds and the rapid growth to get to get good-looking tree-lined avenues relatively quickly short.
 In the south it is used to produce the so-called manna through the incision of the stem in the summer.
 The liquid that comes out of it congeals along the trunk forming cannoli or the so-called “manna in luck”, then used as mild laxative used in pediatrics and in debilitated elderly, such as eye drops and bronchial decongestant.
 The most showy cultivars such as Raywood are widely used as a background for mixed border or in small gardens.
 Given that it tolerates coastal environments it can also be used in seaside resorts, even if not directly on the coast.